hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 After user obtains the Client ID and Client Password which is detailed in my article titled **Using API Gateway to Data Services Cloud Console** as shown in this picture:

 ![image of the client id and client secret](/img/api-client-credential-created.png "Client Credentials")

+The User Owner who generate this Client-ID and Client-Secret Pair must store them and transfer them securely to the Client of an application that consume the resources in the GreenLake Cloud Console.